Alpaca4d/Alpaca/README.md

 __e-mail__: alpaca4d@gmail.com

 #### Disclaimer
-the author cannot be held responsible for the output and it should therefore always be used in combination with another finite element analysis package for validation and documentation.
+The authors cannot be held responsible for the output and it should therefore always be used in combination with another finite element analysis package for validation and documentation.